 Health Equity Zones – PASSED

 SB 5052 requires DOH to create health equity zones statewide.
 The zones are tasked with developing projects that address and meet the needs of individual regions of the state.
 The bill allows for communities to self-identify as a health equity zone and develop their own projects.
 The budget appropriates $1.4 million dollars to fund the bill.
-The bill passed the Senate, 30 – 17, and the House, 57 – 40.
-The bill is currently waiting to be signed by the Governor.
+The bill passed the Senate, 30-17, and the House, 57-40.
+The governor signed the bill on May 12, and it went into effect July 25, 2021.

 Continuing Education for Medical Providers on Equity - PASSED

 SB 5229 requires licensed health professionals to complete continuing education training on health equity.
 Individual licensing boards are required to conduct rule making on the specific requirements for the Continuing Education credit.
 Training must be taken at least every four years.
 The bill also requires that a free option of the CE credit be offered.
-The bill passed the Senate, 35 – 14, and the House 57 – 41.
-The bill is waiting to be signed by the Governor.
+The bill passed the Senate, 35-14, and the House 57-41.
+The bill was signed by the governor on May 12 and went into effect July 25, 2021.

 Rosa Franklin Legislative Internship Scholarship Program - PASSED